4awpawz/buster/README.md

 1. Buster can also search your files, looking for references to files by their original file names, and replaces those references with their corresponding MD5 hash-based file names
 1. Buster can optionally save a manifest to a file called *manifest.json*
 1. Buster can be configured using the command line, *.butster.json*, or *package.json*
-1. Buster can be called programatically
+1. Buster can be called and configured programatically

 ## installation
 >npm install @jeffreyschwartz/buster

 ## operational directives
-Buster uses a concept called *Operational Directives* to direct the operation it performs for a given file.
+Buster uses a concept called *Operational Directives*, abreviated ods, to direct the operation it performs for a given file.
 Each operational directive is comprised of 3 parts, as in *'input:operation:output'*:
 1. input - the path to a file to operate on
 2. operation - a number, surrounded by colons (i.e. ":"), in the range of 1 to 3, which is used to indicate the operation that Buster is to perform on the file identified by item 1 above.
 This number can be one of the following:
     * :1: - Instructs Buster to create a copy of the input file using a hash-based file name.
 The resulting hash-based file name will be *[original file name].[some hash value].[original file type]*.